 In 2012, Joe Flacco carried the Baltimore Ravens to their first Super Bowl win since 2001.
 They defeated the San Francisco 49ers in the title game dubbed the “Harbaugh Bowl,” because brothers, Jim and John Harbaugh, coached against one another.
-2012 also made Colin Kaepernick a hot commodity for collectors once he lead the 49ers to the Super Bowl after several season on the bench.
-While Kaepernick and the Ravens were a big storyline for collectors, the 2012 NFL Draft is still the main takeaway from the 2012 season.
+2012 also made Colin Kaepernick a hot commodity for collectors once he led the 49ers to the Super Bowl after several seasons on the bench.

-Expectations for the 2012 NFL Draft were already high because of Andrew Luck and the “Suck for Luck” mantra that became the rally cry for bottom-dwelling teams during the 2011 season.
-Add the reigning Heisman Trophy winner, Robert Griffin III, and star running back, Trent Richardson, from the defending National Champions, the University of Alabama, and the draft was already full of potential hobby giants.
+Expectations for the 2012 NFL Draft were already high because of Andrew Luck and the “Suck for Luck” mantra that became the rallying cry for bottom-dwelling teams during the 2011 season.
+Add the reigning Heisman Trophy winner, Robert Griffin III, and star running back, Trent Richardson, from the defending National Champions, the University of Alabama, and the draft was full of potential.

 2012 Absolute Football promises either an autograph or memorabilia card in every pack.
 Highlights of the set include on-card rookie autographs and low-numbered autographed patch cards from football’s veterans and Hall of Famers.

 2012 Bowman Football is highlighted by the first Topps autographs from the 2012 NFL draft picks.
 Every pack of the hobby version, dubbed Bowman Signatures, is guaranteed to have either an autograph or a signed relic card.
 The 200-card base set has 100 rookie cards.